xon52/v3-gmaps/docs/api/polygon.md

 | rightclick    |           `GmPosition`           | This event is fired for a rightclick on the Polygon.                        |
 | unmounted     |      `google.maps.Polygon`       | On unmounted the component will emit the Google Maps object it represents.  |

-### Notes
+## Notes

-- `gm-polygon` is based on the [Google Maps Polygon interface](https://developers.google.com/maps/documentation/javascript/reference/polygon#Polygon).
 - Unlike polylines, a polygon may consist of one or more paths.
 As a result, the paths property may specify one or more arrays of LatLng (`GmPosition`) coordinates.
 - If you define the coordinates clockwise, the polygon will be shaded in.
 If you define the coordinates anti-clockwise, the polygon will remove shading.
-An example of this can be seen the in the [Polylines demo](https://vue-bujcvu.stackblitz.io/polylines).